Daksh-Jain-27/aasist/README.md

    The Dual-Branch Network, on the other hand, combines LFCC and CQT features to achieve extremely low error rates, but it also adds more computational complexity, which may limit its real-time potential.

    Using additive attention mechanisms, AASIST successfully combines spectro-temporal features, resulting in a low Equal Error Rate that is still easier to optimize for near real-time scenarios.

+   **I have used the existing code of AASIST.**

+   **Since I don't have time to do training of models, so I reduced the number of epochs to 1 and batch size to 4.**

 # **Part 3: Documentation & Analysis**